 For decades we were challenging the educational systems requesting better and more services to the Latino communities we served and to become a formal educational services organization which operates schools and other formal education services.
 Approximately ten years ago ASPIRA associates taking advantage of opportunities offered through the school reform process were approached by school districts to operate alternative schools.
 As the reform process continued, our Associates proposed the implementation of charter schools with the purpose of demonstrating how schools should be operated to provide quality education for Latinos in inner cities.

-Currently the ASPIRA associates are operating seven (7) charter schools, three alternative school, one recently approve charter in Delaware will become operational on September, 2010, one (1) pre-school program, one (1) post-secondary education institution, two (2) GED programs and potentially there are plans for the next two years to double the number of formal educational institutions operated by the Association members.
+Currently the ASPIRA associates are operating fourteen (14) charter schools, three alternative school, one (1) pre-school program, one (1) post-secondary education institution, two (2) GED programs and potentially there are plans for the next two years to double the number of formal educational institutions operated by the Association members.
 Currently the formal education institutions operated by ASPIRA associates are as follows:

-ASPIRA of Pennsylvania: Eugenio Maria de Hostos Bilingual Charter School (K-8 grades), Antonia Pantoja Bilingual Charter School (K-8 grades)
+ASPIRA of Pennsylvania: Eugenio Maria de Hostos Bilingual Charter School (K-8 grades), Antonia Pantoja Bilingual Charter School (K-8 grades), The Stetson Middle Charter School, The ASPIRA Cyber Charter School (K-12), and The Olney Charter High School.

 ASPIRA of Puerto Rico: Proyecto CASA – Mayaguez and Proyecto CASA - Carolina